mdCATH: A Large-Scale MD Dataset for Data-Driven Computational Biophysics: Background and Summary

 Here, we introduce mdCATH, a dataset focused on providing extensive all-atom MD-derived dynamics for most protein domains in the CATH classification system \cite{sillitoe_cath_2021}. mdCATH features simulations of 5,398 domains at five different temperatures, each in five replicas, therefore offering statistically relevant large-scale insights into protein structure dynamics under a multiplicity of conditions.
+This extensive and homogeneously-collected dataset of all-atom molecular dynamics simulations fills a critical void in the available molecular datasets by offering a rich, diverse, and physiologically relevant array of protein domain dynamics, enabling systematic, proteome-wide studies into protein thermodynamics, folding, and kinetics.
+It is possible to exploit mdCATH for learning data-driven (e.g. neural network-based) potentials \cite{doi:10.1021/acs.jctc.4c01239}, also thanks to the inclusion, unique to our knowledge, of instantaneous forces derived from a state-of-the-art all-atom force field.
+We hope that the mdCATH dataset will facilitate improvements in the design and refinement of biomolecular force fields.